mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 - The affine space.
 - Highly adjustable text-output formatting.

-Additionally it would be great if we could also address the following features:
+Additionally, it would be good to also support the following features:

 - Scalar, vector, and tensor quantities.
-- Natural units systems support.
+- Natural units systems.

 ## Easy to extend